dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_9"></a>5.1.
 Fine-Tune (w/o Quantization) > Merge > Inference

+- Use this Jupyter code `ft-trl-train.ipynb` to fine-tune, merge and perform a simple inference on the merged/fine-tuned model.
+-
 - Code Snippet:
 ```
 base_model = AutoModelForCausalLM.from_pretrained(base_model, use_cache = False, device_map=device_map)